-This chapter starts with how weeds and succession are depleting the genetic resources of "natural" landscapes.
-For the first century after the Spanish invasion, most of the lands in the Bay Area not in agriculture were grasslands wide open to the exotic plants, principally slender oat (Avena barbata).
-Native seed (particularly annuals) degraded, forced to remain dormant in the soil because of exotic dominance.
-In areas with regular disturbance from cattle, some few natives were able to make seed.
-Above is just such a former ranch, Stanford University's Jasper Ridge Biological Preserve, which resembles conditions before development in most of this region.
+RATIONALE FOR OUR PROJECT: WEEDS + SUCCESSION = MASS EXTINCTIONS June 2014 - Keep this image in mind, as we approach the end of the chapter The combination of weeds and succession are the two primary causes of the regional mass extinction event now in progress.
+For the first century after the Spanish invasion, most lands in California not in agriculture were grazed, wide open to waves of exotic infestations.
+Native grassland seeds (particularly annuals) were forced to remain dormant in soil because of exotic dominance in germination.
+In areas with regular disturbance from cattle, a few natives were able to make seed.
+End that process and succession commences, adding seed from higher order plants (mostly native) while still excluding native annuals.
+Above is just such a former ranch: Jasper Ridge Biological Preserve at Stanford University, which resembles conditions before development in most of this region.
 As ranching was abandoned, succession took over.
-Brush and forest invaded largely exotic grasslands.

-WILDERGARTEN 6.2

-Wildergarten, ©2014 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
+Here, brush and trees are invading largely exotic grasslands.
+WILDERGARTEN 6.4 Wildergarten, ©2014-2022 by Mark Edward Vande Pol & Wildergarten Press, All rights reserved.
 All photos and illustrations except as noted are by Mark Edward Vande Pol.
 You are permitted to download this book without charge for your personal education.
 You may not edit, or otherwise alter its content in any way.
 Fair use quoting is considered one page of text and must include reference to the source URL.
 Content may not be copied, reposted, republished, or transmitted without written permission.
 This is a dynamic work that will be updated over time.
 I have no intention of defending conditions that no longer exist or explanations that have since been relieved of unintentional ambiguity or error.
 Please, use a link.
 This book was originally produced under the name The Responsible Party for which there were two revisions, 1.0 & 2.0.
 Major revisions are for complete rewrites.
 Decimal revisions are for revised chapters or navigational changes and are not archived.
 Back revs are viewable by the numbered links below.

-Revision History 1.0 2.0 3.0 3.1 3.2 3.3 3.4 3.5 4.0 4.1 4.6 4.7 5.2 5.4 5.5 5.6 5.7 5.8 6.0 6.1 6.2

-Vande Pol, Mark Edward, 1954 -

-Other writings by Mark Edward Vande Pol:
+Revision History 1.0 2.0 3.0 3.1 3.2 3.3 3.4 3.5 4.0 4.1 4.6 4.7 5.2 5.4 5.5 5.6 5.7 5.8 6.0 6.1 6.2 6.3 6.4 Vande Pol, Mark Edward, 1954 - Other writings by Mark Edward Vande Pol:

 Natural Process: That Environmental Laws May Serve the Laws of Nature, ©Wildergarten Press, 2001, 454pp, ISBN: 0-9711793-0-1, LOC Control #2001092201.

 Shemitta: For the Land is Mine: ©Wildergarten Press, 2009.
 Contains: 217pp text, 980pp overall, 14 picture books, 2 tables, 963 photographs, 9 maps, 2 drawings, 2 charts, 145 footnotes, 358 citations, and 216 other source references, not including external Internet links.
 ISBN 978-0-9711793-1-8

 Articles at Wildergarten Press: collected writings on Constitutional history and regulatory racketeering by tax-exempt "charitable" foundations

+Wildergarten Press

+Revision Date: June, 2023

+www.wildergarten.com

+Going, Going.... ...Gone?